jackseabolt/TaskTracker-client/README.md

-<h1>TaskTrack</h1>
+<h1>TaskTracker</h1>
 <p><em>This document provides general information on the TaskTracker application</em></p>

-Why TaskTrack
+Why TaskTracker
 -------------
 Everyone needs a way to stay organized.
-Try TaskTrack!
+Try TaskTracker!
 Create a list of items you want to complete.
 Check them off as each task is completed.

 For local use
 --------